-Save as disclosed above, Mr. Ma does not hold any other positions in the Company or any members of the Group, and did not hold any directorships in any listed public companies in the past three years.
-He does not have any relationship with any directors, senior management or substantial or controlling shareholders of the Company.
-At the date hereof, Mr. Ma does not have any interests in the shares of the Company within the meaning of Part XV of the Securities and Futures Ordinance (Chapter 571 of Laws of Hong Kong) (the "SFO").
+Save as disclosed above, Ms. Fong does not hold any other positions in the Company or any members of the Group, and did not hold any directorships in any listed public companies in the past three years.
+She does not have any relationship with any directors, senior management or substantial or controlling shareholders of the Company.
+At the date hereof, Ms. Fong does not have any interests in the shares of the Company within the meaning of Part XV of the Securities and Futures Ordinance (Chapter 571 of Laws of Hong Kong).

-Mr. Ma has entered into a letter of appointment with the Company.
-Pursuant to the letter of appointment, Mr. Ma is not appointed for a specific term but is subject to retirement by rotation and re-election at the Company's annual general meeting in accordance with the Articles of Association.
-Mr. Ma is entitled to a director's fee of HK\$200,000 per annum which is based on the remuneration policy of the Group.
+Ms. Fong has entered into a letter of appointment with the Company.
+Pursuant to the letter of appointment, Ms. Fong is not appointed for a specific term but is subject to retirement by rotation and re-election at the Company's annual general meeting in accordance with the Articles of Association.
+Ms. Fong is entitled to a director's fee of HK\$200,000 per annum which is based on the remuneration policy of the Group.